Drjacky/MVIModularizationTemplate/README.md

 - 100% Kotlin-only template
 - Following MVI Architectural Design Pattern
 - Template Project
+- [GraphQL](https://graphql.org/) - Gives clients the power to ask for exactly what they need from API
 - [Coroutines](https://developer.android.com/kotlin/coroutines) - A concurrency design pattern
   library
 - [Flow](https://developer.android.com/kotlin/flow) - Built on top of coroutines and is stream of